Featured: The Chelsea & The Mia

 Round Cut Overview

 Round engagement rings, much like princess cut rings, have that classic design that allows them stylistic staying power.
 Trends may come and go, but a simple round cut will always look good.
 The simple round cut allows it to catch the light well and really get that sparkly look that it’s known for.
-Round cuts are consistently the most popular cut and tend to offer more variety for shoppers.

 Choosing the Right Cut